 Got a name in mind?
 Perfect.
-Follow these steps to reserve it.
+If you’re not ready to form your LLC yet, you can follow these steps to reserve it.

-Before submitting your application to reserve your business name, you first need to check name availability.
+Before submitting your application to reserve your business name, you first need to check name availability by performing a New York LLC name search.
 On the Department of State Corporation & Business Entity Database, search your desired name to see if it’s in use.
 Don’t forget that you also need to comply with other business entity name restrictions from the state of New York (find them all here).
 All good?
 Then check to see if your LLC name is available.
-If it is, let out a sigh of relief—you’re ready to reserve it.
+If it is, let out a sigh of relief — you’re ready to reserve it or form your LLC.

 When finished, submit your completed form and $20 fee to:

 Division of Corporations, State Records and Uniform Commercial Code